Animeboynz/Mihon-Backup-Viewer/README.md

 1. Clone this repo
 2. Replace the sample data.json with the one you created in the First Step
 3. Launch index.html with your favourite browser
+4. If it does not load its probably because of CORS Policy so you can open launch.bat to create a quick python web server.

 ## Contributing